How to Build a Holiday-Friendly Return Policy

-As we enter the second half of 2022 and (hopefully soon) escape the blistering summer heat soon, many e-commerce merchants have one thing on their minds: Preparing their business for the holiday season.
+As we enter the 2023 holiday season, many e-commerce merchants have one thing on their minds: Preparing their business for the holiday rush to come.
 One aspect that can get overlooked during the initial planning stage, however, is building a holiday-friendly return policy.

 Steps To Take When Building Your Return Policy for The Holidays